 The Gottman Institute has what they call The Four Horsemen of disagreements:

 The problem comes when you or your spouse have an ongoing disagreement and out of your frustration you criticize the other persons personality or character.
 Criticism is more than just complaining about something you aren’t happy about.
-Criticism attacks the persons character and comes from a place moral superiority.
+Criticism attacks the persons character and comes from a place moral superiority and can be a form of emotional abuse.

 Later on, as the disagreement pops up over and over again with no resolution, one partner begins to feel contempt for the other person because they can’t see eye to and they have lost respect for their spouse.
 Now when you disagree, their is verbal contempt, insults, or even abusive words are said.